 Since the bottom brackets on a garage door are connected to the door’s springs, these brackets are under extreme tension.
 They should be adjusted or loosened only by a trained door systems technician.
 Many manufacturers now include tamper resistant hardware that prevents loosening of the brackets by a novice.

 CAN I USE THE OLD TRACK WITH MY NEW DOOR?

 When buying a replacement garage door, some homeowners are tempted to save a few dollars by putting the new door on the old track.
 However, your old track may not fit with your new door, depending on the thickness of your sections, the weight of the door, the headroom required, the location of the garage door opener, and other considerations.
 The track and sections work together as a system.
 For maximum performance and long life, you should use the track that is designed for your specific door.

 HOW OFTEN SHOULD I HAVE MY GARAGE DOOR SERVICED?

 Your garage door is probably the largest moving part in your home and is typically used every day.
 Over time, parts can wear out and break, creating potential safety problems.
 Although you should perform monthly safety checks and maintenance to your garage door system, an annual visit from a trained door systems technician can keep your door operating safely and smoothly for a long time.

 CALL US TODAY!

-When you schedule a service appointment with Precision Garage Door, a professional, uniformed technician will arrive at your home in a fully stocked truck.
+When you schedule a service appointment with Precision Garage Door of Greensboro, a professional, uniformed technician will arrive at your home in a fully stocked truck.
 This ensures that at every appointment – whether the technician needs to fix broken cables, openers, springs, or other garage door problems – the necessary tools will be available.
 We don’t waste your time misdiagnosing the issue, waiting for parts, or arranging additional service appointments.

 We service all of the Triad in North Carolina.
 For more information or to schedule a service visit, give us a call!